boo62/biotrack/README.rst

 * Currently no exception handling for non-existant UniProt entries.

-  - Future and non-existant versions will cause a crash.
+  - Future and non-existant versions or entries will cause a crash.

-  - It will crash if an accession is in valid UniProt format but does not exist on the database.
+  - It will crash if an accession has a valid UniProt format but does not exist in the database.

 * Very old entries.